 This book explores the complex relationship between energy and development and discusses the core issues and concepts surrounding this growing area of research and policy.

-In the field of energy and development, the world faces two major challenges: 1.
-Providing energy access to the one billion people world-wide who do not have access to electricity and 2.
-Achieving socio-economic development while limiting global atmospheric temperature increases to two degrees Celsius.
+In the field of energy and development, the world faces two major challenges: (1) Providing energy access to the roughly one billion people worldwide who do not have access to electricity and the nearly three billion people worldwide who do not have access to clean cooking fuels; (2) achieving socioeconomic development while limiting global atmospheric temperature increases to 2 degrees Celsius to mitigate climate change.
 Taking stock of progress, Frauke Urban explores the key issues surrounding these goals and addresses the policy responses aimed at ending energy poverty and achieving sustainable development.
 She outlines various options for delivering energy access, analyses past and prospective energy transitions and examines the social, environmental, economic and technological implications of these possibilities.
-Taking a holistic and multi-disciplinary approach, and containing useful teaching resources, Energy and Development provides a comprehensive overview of this complex field of study.
+Taking a holistic and multi-disciplinary approach and containing useful teaching resources, Energy and Development provides a comprehensive overview of this complex field of study.